 The Compensation Committee is composed of Messrs.
-Smith (Chair), Lundin and Okada, each of whom the Board has determined is independent under Section 803A of the Company Guide and the applicable rules of the NYSE American listing standards and requirements.
+Smith (Chair), Brisco, and Lundin, each of whom the Board has determined is independent under Section 803A of the Company Guide and the applicable rules of the NYSE American listing standards and requirements.
 Compensation of the Company's CEO and all other officers is recommended to the Board for determination by the Compensation Committee.
 The Compensation Committee develops, reviews and monitors director and executive officer compensation and policies.
 The Compensation Committee is also responsible for annually reviewing the adequacy of compensation to directors, officers, and other consultants and the composition of compensation packages.
+The

-The Company's CEO cannot be present during the Compensation Committee's deliberations or vote on the CEO's compensation.
-The Company's Compensation Committee Charter is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/ environmental, social and governance ("ESG") matters that are significant to the Company.
-The Company's ESG Committee Charter is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/
+Company's CEO cannot be present during the Compensation Committee's deliberations or vote on the CEO's compensation.
+The Company's Compensation Committee Charter is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/